Measurement of $C\!P$ observables in $B^\pm \to D^{(*)} K^\pm$ and $B^\pm \to D^{(*)} \pi^\pm$ decays using two-body $D$ final states: Interpretation and conclusion

 The profile likelihood contours for all fundamental parameters at 68\%, 95\%, and 99.7\% confidence level are shown in Fig.~\ref{fig:gammadini}.
 The contours found are dominated by the $\Bm \to D \Km$ measurements, although information from $\Bm \to D \pim$, $\Bm \to D^* \Km$, and $\Bm \to D^* \pim$ is also used in all cases.
 Compared to the ADS/GLW likelihood contours constructed using previous LHCb $\Bm \to D \Km$ results~\cite{LHCb-CONF-2018-002}, the favoured values of $r_B^{DK}$ are lower.
 This is due to the lower value of $R^{CP}$ measured in this analysis.
 As a result of this change in $R^{CP}$, the four distinct solutions visible in the $(\g,\delta_B^{DK})$ plane have merged into two distinct bands, which reduces the standalone sensitivity to $\g$ of the ADS/GLW $\Bm \to D \Km$ modes.
-However, in combination with LHCb measurements using $D \to \KS h^+ h^-$ decays~\cite{LHCb-PAPER-2020-019}, where a single solution for $\g$ is obtained, these results will provide significant constraints on $\g$.
 The corresponding contours for $\Bm \to D h^-$ from Ref.~\cite{LHCb-PAPER-2020-019} are overlaid in Fig.~\ref{fig:gammadini}, and show good agreement with the results of this analysis both for $\Bm \to D \Km$ and $\Bm \to D \pim$.

-The preferred value of $r_B^{D^*K}$ is around 0.1, which is consistent with the BaBar combination for $\Bp \to D^* \Km$~\cite{Lees:2013nha}.
+The preferred value of $r_B^{D^*K}$ is around 0.1, which is consistent with the BaBar combination for $\Bm \to D^* \Km$~\cite{Lees:2013nha}.
 The favoured values of $\delta_B^{D^*K}$ are also consistent with those found in Ref.~\cite{Lees:2013nha}, with values around $300^\circ$ for $\gamma < 90^\circ$.
 Values of $r_B^{D^*\pi} \sim 0.01$ are favoured, with $\delta_B^{D^*\pi}$ around $150^\circ$ for $\gamma < 90^\circ$.